 - A. Assess scene safety; hazards; number of patients; mechanism of injury. - 1.
 Request additional resources as needed - 2.
-Consider declaration of Mass Casualty Incident if needed - B. Minimum PPE for all patient contacts will include gloves, eye protection and a surgical mask.
-Use N95 or higher level of mask during AGPs, transport if the patient cannot wear a mask due to EMS provided treatment, or when desired by the provider. - 1.
-Assume all patient contacts are potentially infected, until assessed.
+Consider declaration of Mass Casualty Incident if needed - B. Minimum PPE for all patient contacts will include gloves, and eye protection. - 1.
+Use above plus surgical mask for any immunocompromised patient, provider choice, patient request or required by facility. - 2.
+Use above plus N95 or higher level of mask during aerosol generating procedures (AGP), infected (respiratory illness, fever, infectious symptoms) patient or when desired by the provider. - a.
+AGPs include CPR, Intubation, Nebulizer/Inhaler, mechanical ventilation or any procedure causing the patient to cough, sneeze or forcefully exhale. - 3.
+If responding to a residence/facility with a known or potential outbreak assume all patient contacts are potentially infected, until assessed. - a.
 All patients will be asked to "come to us" if they are ambulatory by contacting the residence or facility through verbal contact from doorway, call into the residence/facility, or by CRESA who will direct staff to add the direction of "If you are safe to do so, please make your way or assist the patient in getting to the front door of your residence or facility to meet the crews.". - C. Begin initial patient assessment, determine responsiveness and initial chief complaint. - 1.
 ABC or CAB if cardiac arrest (see Cardiac Arrest Guidelines). - 2.
 Secure airway and start oxygen as needed. - 3.
 Control any major external bleeding per Hemorrhage Control protocol - 4.
 Evaluate patient responsiveness, motor and sensory function in all extremities - 5.
-Expose patient as appropriate to complaint and to scene conditions. - D. Monitor vital signs, SpO2, ETCO2 and obtain CBG readings as appropriate. - X - E. Monitor ECG if appropriate to patient complaint/condition - ightharpoonup F. Establish vascular access (IV or $\overline{10}$) as appropriate for patient's condition. - G. Obtain pain severity scale if applicable. - H. Perform secondary survey appropriate to patient presentation and complaint. - 1.
+Expose patient as appropriate to complaint and to scene conditions. - D. Monitor vital signs, SpO2, ETCO2 and obtain CBG readings as appropriate. - T - E. Monitor ECG if appropriate to patient complaint/condition - F. Establish vascular access (IV or 10) as appropriate for patient's condition. - G. Obtain pain severity scale if applicable. - H. Perform secondary survey appropriate to patient presentation and complaint. - 1.
 May not be possible if patient has critical primary survey problems. - I OPQRST/SAMPLE HISTORY from patient or caregiver, if possible. - J. Follow appropriate Protocol if chief complaint or assessment findings change.